zacs/ha-nfl/README.md

 The integration is a shameless fork of the excellent [ha-nfl](https://github.com/zacs/ha-nfl) custom component by @zacs.Thank you for the starting place!

 ## Supported Leagues
+- MLB - MLB Baseball
+- MLS - MLS Soccer
+- NCAAF - NCAA Football
-NFL - NFL, From the original ha-nfl custom component NCAAF - NCAA Football
+- NFL - NFL, From the original ha-nfl custom component
-MLB - MLB Baseball
-MLS - Coming Soon
-NHL - Coming Soon
+- NHL - Coming Soon
-NCAAB - NCAA Basketball Coming Soon
+- NCAAB - NCAA Basketball Coming Soon

 ## Sensor Data